4 Min Read

-A husband midlife crisis can easily push the 'Mrs. Fix-it' button in wives.
-Typically the need to fix problems is more of a problem for men, but it can be hard for all of us to see our partner lost, hurting, and self-destructive.
-Thus, when you believe your husband is having a midlife crisis, it can be very hard to do nothing.
+Typically, the need to fix problems is more of a problem for men, but it can be hard for any of us to see our partner lost, hurting, and self-destructive.
+So, when you believe your husband is having a midlife crisis, most wives find it very hard to do nothing.

-Yet one of the biggest mistakes wives make with a husband midlife crisis is pushing him to fix it.
-Often times wives' responses, although well intended, just drive their husbands even deeper into a midlife crisis.
+One of the biggest mistakes a wife can make with a husband in midlife crisis, though, is pushing him to fix things.
+Often a wife’s response, although well intended, can just drive her husband even deeper into his midlife crisis.

-A wife of a husband having a midlife crisis asked me two weeks ago to give her some guidance on what to do for her husband.
+Recently, a wife whose husband is having a midlife crisis asked me to give her some guidance on what to do.
+Here’s how she described their situation:

 My husband of 21 years together 25, abruptly asked me if I was happy.
 Told me he wasn't and then he said I don't love you anymore.
 He's 48 and military and works 6.5 hours from home.
 I did the wrong thing and pleaded for a chance to work on it with him.
 We have 2 sons about to move to college and have talked about all the fun trips and things we will get when back to together soon, but now this suddenly came out?
 I see all the actions and behavior of a husband in midlife crisis, but what do I do?" -Nancy